-Mountain glaciers of Gilgit-Baltistan are about 30% of the total area and another 40% is under seasonal snow cover and are at the risk of climate change.
+Mountain glaciers of Gilgit-Baltistan comprise of about 30% of the total area and another 40% is under seasonal snow cover and are at the risk of climate change.
 Research shows that the temperature of the region is rising at a rate twice than that of the plains.
 Variation in flow of water in the rivers and other water bodies is due to climate change that may impact the fisheries sector.
 Increasing temperatures, uneven turbidity levels and contamination in water body is impacting trout fish.
+GLOF is an emerging threat to the lives and livelihoods of downstream mountain communities which is linked to rapid melting of glaciers and ice mass as temperature continues to rise in the high mountain regions.

-In Gilgit-Baltistan healthcare has been neglected since a long time, with the common man bearing the brunt of this acute situation.
+In Gilgit-Baltistan healthcare has been neglected since a long time, with the common people bearing the brunt of this situation.
 There are critical challenges in health care, with paucity of trained human resource and deficit of regulated infrastructure and service delivery being the predominant dilemmas.
 Maternal Mortality Morbidity Rate (MMR) and anemia rates are high in GB.
 Other problems that plagued health sector are unseemly state of primary and secondary healthcare are in an unseemly state, to say the least.
 Maternal and child health care, accident, and emergency departments and mental health are among the most undermined and forsaken areas of healthcare.

-The number of vehicles are in GB are likely to increase manifold because of the heavy traffic on KKH as a result of the trade transit between China and Pakistan on the economic corridor.
-The ecological balance of mountain regions is considered to be very fragile; and escalating amount of fossil fuels emissions may negatively impact climate of the region.
+The number of vehicles in GB are likely to increase manifold because of the heavy traffic on KKH as a result of the increasing trade between China and Pakistan.
+The ecological balance of mountain regions is considered to be very fragile; and escalating amount of fossil fuels emissions would negatively impact climate of the region.

-In context of climate change adaptation, migration can lead to reduction in vulnerability of affected communities and reduce pressure on local resources by representing an income source that is generally not disrupted by environmental hazards.
+In context of climate change adaptation, urban migration can lead to reduction in vulnerability of affected communities and reduce pressure on local resources by representing an income source that is generally not disrupted by environmental hazards.

-To safeguard against most likely climate change impacts on mountain and glacial areas and to protect their ecosystems and livelihoods of mountain communities, the following recommendations are proposed that shall help preserve the fragile mountainous ecosystem of the region:
+To safeguard against most likely climate change impacts on mountain and glacial areas and to protect their ecosystems and livelihoods of mountain communities, the following recommendations are proposed: